MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/create a Traffic Manager profile using the Azure portal.md

+---
+Exercise:
+    title: 'create a Traffic Manager profile using the Azure portal'
+    module: 'Module - Load balancing non-HTTP(S) traffic in Azure'
+---

 # Exercise: Create a Traffic Manager Profile using the Azure portal

 In this exercise, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.